-Compared to a traditional usability study, participants for guerrilla tests are not recruited, you just approach them.
-The easiest way to find participants is to use your family or friends as test participants—after all, they can’t escape that easy because you know where they live. 😉
+Compared to a traditional usability study, participants for guerrilla tests are not recruited; you just approach them.
+The easiest way to find participants is to use your family or friends as testers.
+After all, they can’t escape that easily because you know where they live. 😉

-The thing is, your close friends and family often know too much about you and your product, it’s difficult to get a true first-time user experience from them.
-Also, your mum or your elderly aunt Shelly may be extra nice and careful with your emotions… For that reason, it’s often better to test with new participants without any knowledge about you and your product.
-Perfect places to find such people are locations where people are naturally in a good mood like coffee shops or shopping centers.
+Unfortunately, your close friends and family often know too much about you and your product, so getting a true first-time user experience from them is difficult.
+Also, your mom or old aunt Sheila may be too kind to hurt your feelings… Therefore, it’s often better to test with new participants who know nothing about you or your product.
+Perfect places to find such people are locations where people are naturally in a good mood, like coffee shops or shopping centers.

-Pro Tip: Make sure to pick a location with a stable Wi-Fi connection if your prototype or website is online.
+Pro Tip: Pick a location with a stable Wi-Fi connection if your prototype or website is online.
 You shouldn’t forget your charging cables or additional power packs as well.
 You don’t want to run out of battery during a test.

 When should I start with guerrilla testing?

-We did hundreds of usability tests for both our businesses (Userbrain & Simplease) and have not yet come across a single one where there wasn’t at least one minor problem found.
-That’s why you should really test as early and often as possible because fixing problems will get more and more expensive the more advanced your product is as this chart by Raygun shows:
+We have conducted thousands of usability tests for both our businesses (Userbrain & Simplease), and guess what?
+We’ve never run a test that came back with no issues at all – there’s always something to fix, remove, or improve.
+That’s why you should really test as early and often as possible because fixing problems will become more expensive as your product becomes more advanced, as this chart by Raygun shows:

 Remember: You don’t need a finished product to experience the value of user feedback.
-If you wait to test just before launch it will be too late to fix anything.
+It will be too late to fix anything if you wait to test just before launch.

 Step 1: Come up with a list of tasks

-The first thing is to write down a list of all the important tasks people need to be able to do on your site.
-If people come to your site to buy something, you should have a task that asks testers to purchase a product.
-If you want people to create an account, you just ask them to sign up to your site.
-And so on …
+The first thing is to write down a list of all the essential tasks users need to be able to do on your site.
+If customers come to your site to buy something, you should have a task that asks testers to purchase a product.
+If you want new users to create an account, ask your testers to sign up at your site.
+And so on…

 For example, Facebook’s actions would be: